brianhornick/PowerBI-Bicycle-Business-Project/README.md

 ![image_alt](https://github.com/brianhornick/PowerBI-Bicycle-Business-Project/blob/main/Image/Screenshot%202025-03-22%20151303.png?raw=true)

 Now that the measures needed are created, we can design our first page.
 This is the general sales page which seeks to give answers to the 5 questions listed under "General Sales".
+Here is what I added:

-For the overall structure I used a deep bluish-green background, complimented with a lighter blue background for the visuals to create some contrast and allow the visuals to "pop".
-Starting on the top left, we have the title (SaveOnBikes Sales Dashboard) which clarifies what this page is.
-Next below that, I added 2 cards that show the total revenue and total orders.
-These visuals interact filter with the other visuals so that users can see these figures by year, quarter, store, brand, model year or by the top 5 products.
-Next, I added a KPI visual that shows the most recent quarter's results compared to the previous.
-2 slicers were added so that users can narrow their view down by year and quarter, respectively.
-A bar chart was added to show the total revenue for the top 5 products.
-Beside that, a line chart shows revenue by month to show users which months have resulted in the highest sales volume.
-I added a pie chart to show the revenue share segmented by the 3 stores.
-At the bottom, I added a matrix visual which shows the total revenue by model year and brand.
-Finally, beside that page navigation buttons were set for accessibility.
+* For the overall structure I used a deep bluish-green background, complimented with a lighter blue background for the visuals to create some contrast and allow the visuals to "pop"
+* Starting on the top left, we have the title (SaveOnBikes Sales Dashboard) which clarifies what this page is
+* 2 cards were added that show the total revenue and total orders.
+These visuals interact filter with the other visuals so that users can see these figures by year, quarter, store, brand, model year or by the top 5 products
+* KPI visual that shows the most recent quarter's results compared to the previous
+* 2 slicers so that users can narrow their view down by year and quarter, respectively
+* Bar chart to show the total revenue for the top 5 products
+* Line chart shows revenue by month to show users which months have resulted in the highest sales volume
+* Pie chart to show the revenue share segmented by the 3 stores
+* Matrix visual which shows the total revenue by model year and brand
+* Page navigation buttons for accessibility